conda-forge/staged-recipes/README.md

 on Windows from even starting.

-### 4. **What does `numpy x.x` mean?**

-If you have a package which links against numpy you need to build and run against the same version of numpy.
-Putting `numpy x.x` in the build and run requirements ensure that a separate package will be built for each version of numpy that conda-forge builds against.

 ### 5. **What does the `build: 0` entry mean?**

 The build number is used when the source code for the package has not changed but you need to make a new